Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Background and related work

 \subsubsection{Technical concerns}

-Technical concerns are commonly uttered in the form of Quality (or non-functional) requirements~\citep{blind2021impact}.
-Interoperability, standardization, flexibility, customisability, reliability and scalability enabled by the openness of the source code are commonly cited~\citep{deller2008open, waring2005open}.
-These factors potentially enable an increased efficiency in PSOs processes as systems may be tailored more closely to internal requirements~\citep{cassell2008governments, allen2010open}, and enabling further growth of e-government solutions~\citep{lakka2012does}.
+Technical concerns are commonly expressed as Quality (or non-functional) requirements~\cite{blind2021impact}.
+Interoperability, standardisation, flexibility, customisability, reliability and scalability enabled by the openness of the source code are commonly cited~\cite{deller2008open, waring2005open}.
+These factors potentially enable increased efficiency in PSO processes, as systems may be tailored more closely to internal requirements~\cite{cassell2008governments, allen2010open}, thereby enabling further growth of e-government solutions~\cite{lakka2012does}.

-Together with open standards, OSS can further enable systems and public services that are interoperable within and across organizational borders~\citep{almeida2011open}.
-Being able to influence pace of development are other factors highlighted~\citep{koloniaris2018possibilities, allen2010open}.
-Times of crisis, exemplified by the COVID-19 pandemic, and the Russian invasion of Ukraine, exemplify how OSS can enable swift digital solutions being developed and deployed from actors across sectors and borders~\citep{thevenet2024progress}.
-Blind et al.~\citep{blind2021impact} highlight improved access and maintenance of data stored in OSS using open standards as a main driver in recent years.
+Together with open standards, OSS can further enable interoperable systems and public services within and across organisational borders~\cite{almeida2011open}.
+Being able to influence the pace of development is another factor highlighted~\cite{koloniaris2018possibilities, allen2010open}.
+Times of crisis, exemplified by the COVID-19 pandemic and the Russian invasion of Ukraine, demonstrate how OSS can enable the swift development and deployment of digital solutions by actors across sectors and borders~\cite{thevenet2024progress}.
+Blind et al.~\cite{blind2021impact} highlight improved access and maintenance of data stored in OSS using open standards as a main driver in recent years.